 Have a question about your irrigation controller?
 Contact the Water Smart team at email@example.com or 250 469-8502.

 Below are the links to some of the most common irrigation controllers.

 The Water Smart program helps to ensure landscape water use is as efficient as possible.
-A key aspect of the program is free Water Smart Irrigation Assessments.
+Free Water Smart Irrigation Assessments are available to City of Kelowna water customers.
 These assessments assist residents in understanding water use and improving irrigation systems.

 The City of Kelowna Water Smart program also processes the Landscape Water Conservation Reports; required to be completed by City of Kelowna water customers for any new or renovated irrigated landscaped areas of 100 square meters or more.
 Not sure who your water provider is?
 Find your water provider here.